Universities

 Studying medicine in Italy

 Cycling to university on a sunny day, attending lectures in a historic hall at your university, then reading with an ice cream in a green park and enjoying a pizza with your fellow students in a cosy restaurant in the evening - this could be your everyday life as a medical student in Italy.
 Sounds tempting, doesn't it?
-And more importantly: you can get a place to study medicine in Italy without an NC!
+And more importantly: you can get a place to study medicine in Italy without NC!
 We explain everything else you need to know here.

 What are the advantages of studying medicine in Italy?